-- 1.2319 The publication Local Plan is divided into a number of themed chapters which then contain a number of policies and supporting text.
-The policies are shown in grey boxes. - 1.2420 The Local Plan is also accompanied by a Policies Map which shows the location of proposed allocations of land and other land use related policy information, on an ordnance survey base map.
-This map replaces the Proposals Map which accompanies the adopted Local Plan in its entirety.
+- 1.19 The Local Plan is divided into a number of themed chapters which then contain a number of policies and supporting text.
+The policies are shown in grey boxes. - 1.20 The Local Plan is also accompanied by a Policies Map which shows the location of proposed allocations of land and other land use related policy information, on an ordnance survey base map.
 There is one single map which covers the whole district.
-At a settlement level there are then a series of inset maps which show more details at a suitable scale. - 1.2521 Alongside the Policies Map are Wind Energy Maps.
-These identify the areas within the district potentially suitable for both medium-large scale and small scale wind energy development. - 1.26 In addition to the publication Local Plan we have also published a number of themed background papers which explain in more detail some of the technical considerations which have informed the Local Plan.
-In making any comments on this plan please refer to these where appropriate. - 1.2722 We are aware that planning is full of a lot of technical words and jargon.
-To help you understand this better we have included a glossary of key terms at Appendix 1 of this document. - 1.28 All of the supporting documents together with more information about how comments can be made can be viewed on the Council's website at www.nwleics.gov.uk.
-Please note that any comments submitted are made publically available.
+At a settlement level there are then a series of inset maps which show more details at a suitable scale. - 1.21 Alongside the Policies Map are Wind Energy Maps.
+These identify the areas within the district potentially suitable for both medium-large scale and small scale wind energy development. - 1.22 We are aware that planning is full of a lot of technical words and jargon.
+To help you understand this better we have included a glossary of key terms at Appendix 1 of this document.

-ITIS IMPORTANT TO NOTE THAT WHEN USING THE LOCAL PLAN TO FORM A VIEW ON A PROPOSED DEVELOPMENT ALL OF THE POLICIES CONTAINED IN THE PLAN MUST BE CONSIDERED TOGETHER WHEN FORMING A VIEW.
+IT IS IMPORTANT TO NOTE THAT WHEN USING THE LOCAL PLAN TO FORM A VIEW ON A PROPOSED DEVELOPMENT ALL OF THE POLICIES CONTAINED IN THE PLAN MUST BE CONSIDERED TOGETHER WHEN FORMING A VIEW.